wp-plugins/spider-event-calendar/readme.txt

 4.3.2 Header background color.
 Choose the background color of the calendar header.
 4.3.3 Current month font size.
 Define the font size of the calendar current month.
 4.3.4 Current Month color.
 Choose the color of the calendar current month.
 4.3.5 Current Month arrow color.
-Choose the color for the calendar*s current month arrow.
+Choose the color for the calendar's current month arrow.
 4.3.6 Arrow size.
 Define the size of the arrow on the calendar.
 4.3.7 Names of the Weekdays color.
 Choose the color for the names of weekdays.
 4.3.8 Names of the Weekdays cell height.
 Define the height of the cell for the names of weekdays.